 In addition to Yonohub’s built-in apps, you can create and manage your own custom apps using Yonohub.
-Custom apps are great to seamlessly bring your existing tools, technologies, and development environments to Yonohub and to make them accessible to everyone at anytime.
-Even if your applications are not built for the web, you can always access them using remote desktop technologies.
-A custom app is essentially an environment that can be launched.
-To create a custom app, you need to build (or purchase) an environment that can be launched.
-An environment can be launched if you check the Enable launch settings checkbox under the Launch Settings tab in YonoEBuilder.
-Then, you should specify all the required attributes (explained in details here) and build your environment.
-Then, you should create the custom app on the main view.
+Custom apps are a great way to seamlessly bring your existing tools, technologies, and development environments to Yonohub and to make them accessible to everyone at any time.
+Even if your applications are desktop apps that are not built for the web, you can still access them using remote desktop technologies such as VNC.

 - Resource Model on which to run your app.

 - Special Resources which are needed by your custom app.
 Information about special resources are available here.